foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/import.md

 ## `--name, -n <NAME>`
 Required.

-Name of the account to be added.
+Name of the account to be imported.

 ## `--address, -a <ADDRESS>`
 Required.